freemansoft/entitopia/README.md

 1. Run `python3 execution_template.py --project<the-project-dir>`
     * `python3 execution_template.py --project=CMS-Providers`
 1. Verify the indexes have been created
-    * The url is usually soemthing like the following when running locally http://localhost:5601/
+    * The Elasticsearch url is usually something like the following when running locally http://localhost:5601/

 # Government Datasets